eddie8615/prediction_modelling_in_r/README.md

 - Repeated cross-validation
 - The whole process of model assessment for its prediction (apparent validation, internal validation, external validation)
 - Non-random split

+### Session 7
+This session is about regularising regression models such as Ridge and LASSO model using `glmnet` package.
+- Ridge
+- LASSO